sitelease/sl-menu-sets/README.md

 ## Creating custom menus

-As it is common to reference MenuSets by name/title in templates, you can configure sets to be created automatically during the /dev/build task.
+As it is common to reference menu sets by name/title in templates, you can configure sets to be created automatically during the /dev/build task.
 These sets cannot be deleted through the CMS.

 ```
-Sitelease\LinkMenu\Models\LinkMenuSet:
+Sitelease\MenuSets\Models\LinkMenuSet:
   sets:
     main: Main menu
     secondary: Another menu